Emergency workers search through night as dozen missing in Jersey flat explosion | ITV News

 Emergency workers search through night as dozen missing in Jersey flat explosion

+CCTV footage obtained by ITV News captured the moment of the explosion in St Helier

-Emergency services are continuing to work through the night after an explosion at a block of flats in Jersey left three people dead and a dozen more missing.
+Emergency services continued to work through the night after an explosion at a block of flats in Jersey left three people dead and a dozen more missing.

 “This involves a number of stages, including vacating the site for short periods to allow dogs to enter, and the careful movement of debris.”